 Archetypes are distinct from sub-segments discussed later in the report.
-They represent commonly seen types of business frequently identified by investors interviewed as inhabiting the SGB growth Ventures based on stage of development, as discussed below.

-6 "Bread and butter" meaning occapitation." segment families.
+They represent commonly seen types of business frequently identified by investors interviewed as inhabiting the SGB 5 growth Ventures based on stage of development, as discussed below.
+6 "Bread and hutter" meaning occupation is the statement of the statement o segment families.
 A sub-segment, in contrast, is defined based on the additional financing needs segmentation variables most relevant for each SGB family.
 For example, we sub-segment High-